 Effective Useful Life (EUL)

 The EUL of PTAC/PTHP units is 15 years, as specified in DEER 2014.

-The EUL of RAC units is 11 years based on current DOE Final Rule standards for residential room air conditioners.
+The EUL of RAC units is 10 years based on current DOE Final Rule standards for room air conditioners.
+This value is consistent with the EUL reported in the Department of Energy Technical Support Document for Room Air conditioners.

 Remaining Useful Life (RUL) for PTAC/PTHP Systems